Engine-B/EngineB-CDM/README.md

 Audit CDM

 The Audit CDM provides the ability to integrate and share data across various accounting and audit platforms – providing a transparency of information and key concepts.
-Engine B has successfully mapped accounting and audit entities of structured and unstructured data from multiple platforms providing the bases for key analysis to help determine inconsistencies and for visual representation - examples include anomaly detection and knowledge graphs respectively
+Engine B has successfully mapped accounting and audit entities of structured and unstructured data from multiple platforms providing the bases for key analysis to help determine inconsistencies and for visual representation - examples include anomaly detection and knowledge graphs respectively.

+Updated the Audit CDM to include the Data Dictionary for the entities.

 CDM Schema Visualiser